Scar Revision Surgery

 Scars can range from minor and superficial to disfiguring or movement-restrictive.
 While there is no way to erase this natural outcome of the body’s wound healing process, a scar revision procedure can often make a scar considerably less conspicuous.
 This procedure can also improve scars that interfere with normal movement.

-For a free consultation with double board-certified plastic surgeon, Dr. Joshua B. Hyman, call 646-603-0579.
-This initial consultation is an opportunity for you to share your concerns and learn about treatment options.
+For a consultation with double board-certified plastic surgeon, Dr. Joshua B. Hyman, call 212-515-5157.
+This initial consultation costs $250 and is an opportunity for you to share your concerns and learn about treatment options.
+The consultation fee will be applied as a credit toward your treatment.
 Dr. Hyman will examine your scar and review your medical history to determine if a scar revision surgery is the safest and most effective way to achieve your goals.

 Ear Surgery Candidacy